 7. Mix in the oats and chocolate chips.
 The dough is quite stiff at this point and if you’re not using a powerful standing electric mixer, you may wish to roll up your sleeves and use your hands, like I did.

-6. Set mounds, each a generous two tablespoons (about the size of an unshelled walnut) of dough, evenly-spaced onto the baking sheet.
+8. Set mounds, each a generous two tablespoons (about the size of an unshelled walnut) of dough, evenly-spaced onto the baking sheet.
 Use your hand to slightly flatten the tops of the rounds of cookie dough.

-7. Bake for 10-11 minutes, until just beginning to set.
-A few minutes before they'd done, open the oven door and use a pancake turner or metal spatula to lightly, but surely, tap the tops of the cookies down, so the tops are flat.
-(This helps keeps the cookies moist, once baked.)Heidi’s admonition in her recipe should be ringing in your ears at this point…”Don’t overbake these; if anything, underbake them” certainly holds true.
+9. Bake for 10-11 minutes, until just beginning to set.
+A few minutes before they'd done, open the oven door and use a pancake turner or metal spatula to lightly tap the tops of the cookies down, so the tops are flat.
+This helps keeps the cookies moist, once baked.
+(These cookies are better underdone than overdone, so keep an eye on them closely near the end of the suggested baking time.)

 Note: The original recipe calls for ‘natural cane sugar’, which are unrefined sugar crystals.
 I’ve made this with both granulated white sugar and light brown sugar crystals and they both came out fine.
 For a softer, chewier cookie, I suggest using light brown sugar crystals, if you can find them.